PranjalMewaraa/animation-card/README.md

+# Project Description

+This project demonstrate an animating deck of cards with a swipe/scroll up animation built using tailwindCSS and FramerMotion.
+Project is built using React + Vite

+# Setup Instruction

+1-- Clone the Git repository using <code> git clone git-repo-link </code> <br>
+2-- Run <code>npm install</code> to install node modules <br>
+3-- Run the server using <code> npm run dev </code> <br>

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.